reritom/region-app-example/README.md

 ## Deployment
 ### Local development with Docker
 In local development, using sqlite3 practically makes little difference.
-But sometimes we want our environment to reflect the production environment as much as possible, so we need to run a PostGres server on local, and in that case we might as well deploy the complete application in local with Docker.
+But sometimes we want our environment to reflect the production environment as much as possible, so we need to run a Postgres server on local, and in that case we might as well deploy the complete application in local with Docker.

 Obviously you'll need Docker installed for this for work.